Annette Willson – a bit about me and what motivates me

 My Program teaches riders how to gain an independent seat, an independent lower leg, and an independent hand action.

-My life has settled into work, family, and horses.
-I have my own Physiotherapy practice, I teach Functional Core Stability to everyone in my work and I teach it to horse riders.
-I run Applied Posture Riding workshops and these change riders lives.
+Physiotherapy practice, teach Functional Core Stability to everyone in my practice, and teach it to horse riders.
+I run Applied Posture Riding workshops that change riders’ lives.
 My children are adults now; my youngest son has been accepted into support care.
-I still ride and compete at a lower level, because it is my passion.
+I still ride and compete at a lower level because it is my passion.
 I practice my own exercises every day.
-These exercises keep me fit strong and flexible to ride.
+These exercises keep me fit, strong, and flexible to ride.

 So what does all this mean to you?